 One thing you probably won’t notice immediately is their horsepower.
-While the Z525 only has 22, this one took one step further when it has 23 horsepower, ran by Kohler-made twin-cylinder engine instead of Craftsman-made.
+While the Z525 only has 22, this one took one step further when it had 23 horsepower, and ran by Kohler-made twin-cylinder engine instead of Craftsman-made.

-Combined with this engine is a hydrostatic transmission for the heights you’ll reach in regards to comfort.
+Combined with this engine is a hydrostatic transmission for the heights you’ll reach regarding comfort.

 For safety measures, maybe you should invest in having a seatbelt attached to it, or simply just stamp your feet to stay in place to keep you from surging forward once the mower sputters to life.

-Other than that, it has an adjustable cutting height, which is an advantage from the Z525.
+It also has an adjustable cutting height, which is an advantage of the Z525.

 However, there’s another problem for it to take a step back.